 Why is a Dust Mop More Efficient than a regular mop or vacuum cleaner?

-Growing up, my mother almost always used a straw broom and followed up with a classic mop.
-In adulthood, I realized that if I was going to keep using a traditional mop, I wanted to replace the mophead far more often than the packaging recommended.
+Growing up, your parents probably used a straw broom and followed up with a classic mop.
+You may notice that if you use a traditional mop for your floors, you’ll end up replacing the mophead far more often than the packaging recommends.

 Frequent complaints about regular mops are that they often leave behind a mysterious film-like residue.
 Sometimes, mopping with a regular mop is necessary, and if so, then frequently replacing your mop-head is also absolutely necessary.
 Replacing your mop head frequently will help to ward off the mysterious residue left on your floors.

 Vacuum cleaners, especially since the invention of the robot vacuum cleaner, have become more popular than ever before.
-I will agree that vacuum cleaners do a fair job of keeping dust and debris off of hard floor surfaces.
-However, vacuum cleaners do not generally provide the satisfaction of a shiny, glossy finish that can be accomplished through the use of a dust mop.
+While it’s true vacuum cleaners do a fair job of keeping dust and debris off of hard floor surfaces, they do not generally provide the satisfaction of a shiny, glossy finish that can be accomplished through the use of a dust mop.

 So, What Can I Spray on a Dust Mop?